Why pay extra for aesthetic AND regret?

 Their charm lies in the inclined horizontal slats that cover part or all of the door – but these can be a double-edged sword when it comes to maintenance.
 Much like ventilation blocks, the horizontal slats are a dust trap, so a shallow clean won’t cut it.

-Cleaning them can be a chore, and since they cost about two to two-and-a-half times more than regular doors (following Max’s numbers), have a think about whether the benefits outweigh the cons based on your lifestyle.
+Plus, they cost about two to two-and-a-half times more than regular doors, so have a think about whether the benefits outweigh the cons based on your lifestyle.

 With small mosaic/patterned tiles for your floors and/or walls, you can create quite the impression.
 But all those grout lines you’ll have to clean?
 Not so impressive.